Bostan, Pishin: History

 This region was named after Bostan, who was a tribal leader and head of the Panezai clan of the Kakar tribe.
 Bostan took part in the First Anglo-Afghan War (1839–1842).
-During the British era, Bostan was a noted railway junction connecting Quetta with Zhob, Harnai and Chaman.
+During the British era, Bostan Junction railway station was a noted railway junction connecting Quetta with Zhob, Harnai and Chaman.
 Bostan and Zhob were connected by a narrow gauge railway track which was later dismantled by Panjab through the Pashtun leader Nawab Muhammad Ayaz Jogizai in June of 2008.

 The total length of this railway from Bostan to Zhob was 294 km, which made it the longest narrow gauge railway of the subcontinent during the 1920s.
 It had 11 stations in between including the Kan Mehtarzai station which was the highest station in Pakistan at an altitude of 2,224 meters (7,295 feet).
 For a long part of its journey, the railway followed the Zhob River and thus it was called the Zhob Valley Railway (ZVR).